-Call us on to start planning your holiday to Rosewood Castiglion del Bosco or take a look at our itineraries to Italy
+To start planning your holiday to Rosewood Castiglion del Bosco

 Rosewood Castiglion del Bosco in Tuscany is an exclusive country estate offering luxurious suites and villas with private heated pools, exceptional cuisine and great outdoor activities, set against the magnificent backdrop of the Val d'Orcia.

 Staying at Rosewood Castiglion del Bosco is a rare opportunity to enjoy Tuscany the way it is meant to be experienced - on a magnificent country estate nestled among rolling hills, sweeping vineyards and centuries-old farmhouses.

 The heart of the estate is the Borgo, a small hamlet where the historic buildings have been beautifully transformed into 23 very individual luxurious suites that exude traditional Tuscan style and culture.
 Each suite has been personally styled with handpicked unique pieces of Italian antique furniture and art.
 Some suites have separate sitting rooms, whilst others have enormous terraces, all with stunning views of the rolling countryside.
 In the Borgo you will find the reception and concierge service for the whole estate.
 Room service is served until 10pm.